Damienb123/Personal-Portfolio/README.md

 ## Credits

-- Google Fonts:
+- Google Fonts: Provides the Montserrat font used in the project.
-- Boxicons:
+- Boxicons: Provide the needs of images and icons used in the projects.

 ## Vercel Deployment